 1 large tomato

 - Cut the peppers and eggplant you have peeled and put them in a deep plate or bowl.
-Cut the tomatoes you peeled raw into small cubes and add them to the plate.
+Chop the tomatoes you peeled raw into small cubes and add them to the plate.

-- Add the crushed garlic, squeeze the lemon, pour as much olive oil and pomegranate syrup as you want, add salt and pepper, and mix them all together gently.
+- Add the crushed garlic, squeeze the lemon, pour as much olive oil and pomegranate molasses as you want, add salt and pepper, and mix them all gently.